The Campbell's Company research snapshot

 CPB AI Trading Strategy Framework

 The CPB AI trading strategy below is a research and risk-control framework, not personal advice.
-It combines a high-yield distressed value setup with strict monitoring of debt, free cash flow, dividend coverage, and short interest.
+It combines a high-yield distressed value setup with strict monitoring of debt, free cash flow, dividend coverage, short interest, and snacks stabilization.

 Trend-following setup

-Wait for CPB to reclaim the $23-24 resistance zone on above-average volume and show signs of base-building above prior support.
-Confirmation improves if free cash flow covers the dividend by a wider margin and debt reduction is visible.
+Wait for CPB to reclaim the $23 to $23.50 resistance zone on above-average volume and show signs of base-building above the 50-day average.
+Confirmation improves if free cash flow covers the dividend by a wider margin, snacks stop losing share, and debt reduction is visible.

 Define risk before entry.
 A close below $19.56 can be used as a rules-based invalidation point for any long setup.